n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/AWSLambda/README.md

 ### 2. AWS Lambda node

 1. First of all, you'll have to enter credentials for the AWS Lambda node.
 You can find out how to do that [here](../../../credentials/AWS/README.md).
-2. Select the function you want to invoke from the *Function* dropdown list.
+2. Select the function that you want to invoke from the *Function* dropdown list.
 3. Click on *Execute Node* to run the workflow.